yesitsfebreeze/UnityFlow/README.md

 To Create new actions you can use the asset menu (rightclick -> Flow -> Add FlowAction) Actions are automatically indexed by the Script, so no need for registering them.

-An Action consists of 4 Components
+An action consists of 4 Components

 ## FlowClientPackage
 Package definition for data sent by the client